 By understanding current trends in the pet industry, you can make strategic decisions that enable you to increase engagement, sales, and revenue.
 At the same time, you match loving pets with their new forever homes.

 Now that we’ve explored the current trends for retailers who sell pets, you can begin capitalizing on those trends to help your business grow.
-And when you’re ready to truly expand your services with puppy financing, contact the team at United Consumer Financial Services.
+And when you’re ready to expand your puppy financing services, contact the United Consumer Financial Services team.
 We will be happy to discuss how consumer financing can benefit your business starting now.